Archaeology Field Kit

 Have you ever wondered what tools archaeologists use and why they are important?
 Ontario Doug is helping answer those questions by sharing the contents of the professional archaeologist’s tool kit.

-Notebooks, pencils, and a camera are especially important and no professional archaeologist would be without these in their toolkit.
-Archaeologists record everything they find and keep very accurate records detailing their excavation process and where artifacts and features were found.
+Notebooks, pencils, and a camera are also very important and no professional archaeologist would be without these in their toolkit.
+Archaeologists record everything they find and keep very accurate notes detailing their excavation process and where artifacts and features were found.
 Context is very important and archaeologists must keep detailed records about their work.

 To help ensure accurate records, archaeologists also use tape measures, line levels, compasses, and GPS equipment.
 These tools allow Ontario Doug to precisely measure where artifacts are found so that they can be accurately recorded on a map of the site.
 Mapping the location of artifacts and features helps archaeologists develop a picture of how people lived on a site.